bright/new-www/content/blog/how-to-alter-large-mysql-tables-on-production.md

 In order to perform the change, we need to ensure that migration will be as lightest as possible.

 Determine what kind of application's activities are related to the table you want to edit - examine the logs that are leading to some operations on the table to find the best timeframe to alter the schema.

-In our case, it was about the night hours:
+In our case, it was about the night hours.
+We checked the traffic for the application in the last two weeks' perspective.

 ![night hours time frame](/images/screenshot-2021-09-13-at-14.14.27.png "night hours time frame")